 INTRODUCTION

-Parallel and distributed computing are becoming ever more important with the exponential growth of data production in web and IoT applications.
-The modern computers are equipped with multiple processors that need to be utilized efficiently.
-On the other hand cloud is becoming the standard computing platform for running both applications as well as data analytics.
-With these trends it becomes increasingly important for next generation of software engineers and researchers to be familiar with distributed and cloud computing paradigms and how they can be applied in practice.
+Parallel and distributed computing is becoming ever more important with the exponential growth of data production in areas such as the web and the Internet of Things.
+Further modern computers are equipped with multiple processors that need to be utilized efficiently.
+On the other hand, clouds are becoming the standard computing platform for running both applications as well as data analytics.
+With these trends it becomes increasingly important for the next generation of software engineers and researchers to be familiar with distributed and cloud computing paradigms and how they can be applied in practice and often in parallel fashion.
 Unlike academia where one focuses on the fundamental computer science problems, cloud computing involves many technologies and software tools that are widely used by industry and academia for real-world applications that are now part of everyday life for billions of people.
-These include Internet-scale web search, e-mail, online commerce, social networks, geo-location and map ser- vices, photo sharing, automated natural language translation, document preparation and collaboration, media distribution, teleconferencing and online gaming.
-However the underlying fundamentals of these techniques are coming from different computer science disciplines including distributed and parallel computing, databases and computer systems architecture.
-A well rounded course of cloud computing should cover each of these areas and explain them in relevance to cloud computing.
+These include Internet-scale web search, e-mail, online commerce, social networks, geo-location and map services, photo sharing, automated natural language translation, document preparation and collaboration, media distribution, teleconferencing and online gaming.
+However, the underlying fundamentals of these techniques are coming from different computer science disciplines including distributed and parallel computing, databases and computer systems architecture.
+A well-rounded course of cloud computing should cover each of these areas and explain them in the context of cloud computing.
 To gain practical experience on cloud computing, a student has

 In order to facilitate such a learning environment, Indiana University Bloomington developed the Cloud Computing on- line course 1 and its instructor is Prof. Judy Qiu.
 This course has been taught for several years both in-class for residential students and for online students.
 The course is offered as part of the curriculum for Computer Science graduate program at Indiana University and students from the Data Science graduate program.
 Intelligent System Engineering and Library science are also given the opportunity to take the course.

 A primary goal of the course is to maintain the same standard as the residential course for the online course.
 It is especially challenging due to limitations on the face to face interactions with the online students, diverse background of students and the deep technical knowledge required by the course.
-The students are expected to have general program- ming experience with Linux and proficient in Java (2-3 years) programming language and scripting.
+The students are expected to have general programming experience with Linux and proficiency in the Java (2-3 years) programming language and scripting.
 A background in parallel and cluster computing is considered a plus but not required.
 The statistics present in this paper is related to the latest version of the online course which saw the largest attendance so far with about 160 students, where 100 were residential students and the rest were online students.
-The popularity of the cloud computing topic is owing to major corporations including Microsoft, Amazon, Google, IBM, Facebook and Twitter provide infrastructure, tools or applications in Clouds.
+The popularity of the cloud computing topic follows from major corporations including Microsoft, Amazon, Google, IBM, Facebook and Twitter, which provide infrastructure, tools or applications in Clouds.
 Business, government, academia and individuals use public or private cloud-based solutions for storage and applications.

 The course has been taken as a model by other institutions to introduce cloud computing to their own students.
 This is facilitated by the availability of online course materials.
 This provides a unique opportunity for collaboration between Eliza- beth City State University (ECSU) and Indiana University (IU) in remote sensing of the environment using Cloud Computing technology and involve faculty and students from Minority Serving Institutions (MSI) by exploiting enhancements using Cloud Computing technology.
 Computational Science and Data Science are important areas that have the capability to host both parallel computation (using MPI and Hadoop) and learning resources (online MOOC), making it an attractive